naseriax/sshcli/README.md

 ## Requirements to Run
  - The **ssh** and **sftp** commands must be available in your system's PATH environment variable.
  - The **sshpass** tool can be installed optionally if password authentication is needed.
- - The passwords.json file acts as a password database since the ssh config file doesn't support storing passwords.
-You can add your clear-text passwords to the file, and the tool will encrypt them after the first execution (based on the isEncrypted value).
+ - The ~~passwords.json~~ sshcli.db file acts as a password database since the ssh config file doesn't support storing passwords. ~~You can add your clear-text passwords to the file, and the tool will encrypt them after the first execution (based on the isEncrypted value).~~
- - Alternatively, ssh passwords can be added to new or existing profiles using the --host VM10 --askpass parameters, or by choosing "Set Password" in the profile submenu.
+ - ssh passwords can be added to new or existing profiles using the --host VM10 --askpass parameters, or by choosing "Set Password" in the profile submenu.

 ## Supported Operating Systems:
   - In theory, all operating systems and cpu architecture are supported, but the testing is done only on MacOS.